How to choose payment methods for your Australian business

 Review security and fraud protection measures

-With the rise in high-profile data and security breaches in recent years, it’s no wonder security is top of mind for businesses and consumers alike.
-To mitigate the risks of financial loss, legal consequences, and reputational damage, businesses need to offer payment methods that meet the highest security standards.
-The three main pillars of safe payments to consider are:
+With the rise in high-profile data and security breaches in recent years, it's no wonder security is top of mind for businesses and consumers alike.
+To reduce the risk of financial loss, legal trouble, and reputational damage, you need payment methods that meet the highest security standards and robust fraud detection.

-• Confidentiality: This ensures customer data and card details are kept private during transmission and storage, primarily through encryption.
+Confidentiality: This keeps your customer data and card details private — both when they're being sent and when they're stored — mainly through encryption.

 Consider integration with your existing systems

-• Let global customers to pay in their preferred currencies and payment methods.
+Let global customers pay in their preferred currencies and payment methods

 Offer multiple payment methods